rcheng15jhu/plenum/iterations/README.md

 # Plenum

-This package represents the third iteration of Plenum, a simple peer-scheduling application.
+This package represents the fourth iteration of Plenum, a simple peer-scheduling application.
 In order to use this iteration of Plenum, the main function of Server.java can be ran, and after server initialization, the current frontend of the application can be accessed at localhost:3000.
 Alternatively, the current working build of the project can be found in Heroku at http://warm-ridge-98252.herokuapp.com/